CrowdStrike/falcon-operator/docs/deployment/azure/README.md

 ## Uninstalling

+> [!WARNING]
-> :exclamation: It is essential to uninstall ALL of the deployed custom resources before uninstalling the Falcon Operator to ensure proper cleanup.
+> It is essential to uninstall ALL of the deployed custom resources before uninstalling the Falcon Operator to ensure proper cleanup.

 ### Uninstalling the Falcon Node Sensor